 How to raise your credit score from 500 to 700

-If you have a 500 credit score, it might take a little bit of work to get to a 700 credit score and above.
-But, it will all depend on the reason your score is this bad.
+If you have a 500 credit score, it might take some work to get to a 700 credit score and above.
+But it will all depend on the reason your score is this bad.
 For example, if your score is bad only because of a high utilization ratio, your score can go up fast as soon as you improve your utilization rate.

-On the other hand, if you have a 500 credit score due to having negative items on your credit reports such as foreclosure, collections, and bankruptcy, it might take many months or years to raise your credit score from 500 to 700 and above.
-This is because these negative items affect your credit for 7 years or more.
+On the other hand, if you have a 500 credit score due to negative items on your credit reports, such as foreclosure, collections, and bankruptcy, it might take many months or years to raise your credit score from 500 to 700 and above.
+These negative items affect your credit for seven years or more.

-You might also like: How long does information stay on your credit report?
+You might also like to know how long negative information stays on your credit report.

-Here are tips to raise your credit score from 500 to 700.
+Here are clever tips to raise your credit score from 500 to 700.

-Next, it’s essential to pay off any outstanding debts.
-Focus on tackling high-interest debts first, as these can have a more significant impact on your credit score by increasing your credit utilization.
-Consider setting up automatic payments or creating a budget to ensure you’re consistently making on-time payments.
-Timely payments are one of the most crucial factors that contribute to a good credit score.
+Focus on tackling high-interest debts and revolving loans first, as these can significantly impact your credit score by increasing your credit utilization.
+Consider setting up automatic payments and creating a budget to ensure you consistently make on-time payments.

-Additionally, it’s important to refrain from opening new credit accounts while you’re actively working on building your credit.
-Applying for multiple credit cards or loans within a short period can raise red flags and negatively impact your score.
+Applying for multiple credit cards or loans excessively can raise red flags and negatively impact your score due to multiple hard inquiries.
 Instead, focus on using and maintaining your existing credit accounts responsibly.
+If you must take out a loan, ensure you need the money and always get pre-qualified before applying.

 More credit tips